appcuarium/alfie-wp-weather/readme.txt

 1. Upload the alfie-wp-weather folder to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. There's no configuration needed.
 You can add the Alfie WP Weather widget in a sidebar like usually.
+4. To display the weather info anywhere on your WordPress site use the shortcode [alfie_wp_weather]

 == Frequently asked questions ==